 It was at this point, the mention of in-game purchases, where my faith in the game began to waiver.
 However, I decided to try the game anyway.
 20 large--made payable to Steam.
-Hey, us mac gamers are often limited in our choices, though it is getting better, but i digress.
+Hey, we mac gamers are often limited in our choices, though it is getting better, but, I digress.

 Aha!
 It was too easy.

 From this point forward in Godus you must collect the belief of your followers, indicated by pink bubbles on the screen.
 Your first followers will build a house on the newly cleared land.
 Once the new house is up, you will get an idea of how the game is about to “go down.”
 Soon, a pink bubble will appear over the house.
 Clicking a pink bubble will add belief, which is indicated in the bottom left corner of the screen.
 Belief, generated over time by each homestead, is used to basically do each action in the game, ranging from shaping your kingdom to striking it with a meteor.
 (It appears gems, an in-game purchase item, will eventually be available as a 2nd form of currency.)

 Inside their houses, your followers will go forth and multiply.
 You will know when “the deed is done,” as your followers will raise a flag in their yard to symbolize the offspring are ready to abandon the homestead and build a new place.
 Clicking the flag will present you with a new believer who will look for any nearby plots of land upon which to build a home.
 It is your responsibility to clear land for your followers.
 This can be cumbersome at times, especially early on when you are only able to move one layer of land (or sea) at a time.
 Eventually, however, it does get easier, but it does still manage to get old over time.